BrumPHP/Assets/code-of-conduct.md

 ## License

-This Code of Conduct was forked from the [Pycon US policy](https://github.com/python/pycon-code-of-conduct), which was originally forked from the [Geek Feminism wiki, created by the Ada Initiate and other volunteers.](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) which is under a [Creative Commons Zero](http://creativecommons.org/licenses/by/3.0/) license.
+This Code of Conduct was forked from the [Hackference 2018](https://github.com/hackference/code-of-conduct/blob/master/code-of-conduct.md) Code of Conduct, which was forked from the [Pycon US policy](https://github.com/python/pycon-code-of-conduct), which was originally forked from the [Geek Feminism wiki, created by the Ada Initiate and other volunteers.](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) which is under a [Creative Commons Zero](http://creativecommons.org/licenses/by/3.0/) license.

 ## Credits

-Thank you to [Paul Hallett](http://phalt.co/) and [Orlando Kalossakas](https://twitter.com/orliesaurus) for creating the [template](https://github.com/phalt/code-of-conduct) .
+Thanks to [Mike Elsmore](https://elsmore.me/) for allow us to use and edit the Hackference CoC, which in turn thanks [Paul Hallett](http://phalt.co/) and [Orlando Kalossakas](https://twitter.com/orliesaurus) for creating the [template](https://github.com/phalt/code-of-conduct) .